 Ginger is a flowering plant that originated in China and is an extremely common spice that can be can be used fresh, dried, powdered, or as an oil or juice.

 Ginger is well-known for helping to prevent you from feeling nauseated and has been shown to help treat indigestion, as well as to be effective against exercise-induced muscle pain.
 Ginger also can help with blood circulation.
-It’s a is a rhizome, so that makes it an easy root to grow from kitchen scraps.
+It’s a rhizome, so that makes it an easy root to grow from kitchen scraps.

 Try enjoying ginger in these Raw Ginger Energy Bites or in this gluten-free recipe for Vegetable Laksa With Noodles.
 If you like ginger in desserts, don’t miss these Ginger Orange Whoopie Pies, either!